Skip to content

 Cost of living, pension and working conditions on the table

-Powell River Local 808 of the Canadian Union of Postal Workers (CUPW) president Noah Bourcier and more than 40 CUPW members were on picket line on Monday, November 18, outside the Canada Post building on 4812 Joyce Avenue.
+Powell River Local 808 of the Canadian Union of Postal Workers (CUPW) president Noah Bourcier and more than 40 CUPW members were on picket line on Monday, November 18, outside the Canada Post building at 4812 Joyce Avenue.
 Bourcier said they have been on strike since 9 pm on November 14.

 "We've been without a contract since December 30, 2023," added Bourcier.
 "With the cost of living going up we haven't seen an annual raise in over a year."